maresb/gitlab-runner-ecr-auth-example/build-amazon-ecr-credential-helpers/README.md

 Error relocating /usr/local/bin/docker-credential-ecr-login: __fprintf_chk: symbol not found
 ```

-In order to be able to use `docker-credentials-ecr-login` with
+In order to be sure that `docker-credentials-ecr-login` works with
 various images, we build a separate binary for each individual
 image.